University Research Agreements

-If you have any questions regarding Province-University Research Agreements, please contact the ministry Procurement specialist, Legal Services Branch or the Ministry of Education's Contract and Procurement Services.
+If you have any questions regarding Province-University Research Agreements, please contact the ministry Procurement specialist, Legal Services Branch or the manager of the University Research Agreements Toolkit.

 The objectives of this set of reference documents and sample agreements are to:

 - facilitate negotiations between the Province’s ministries and its public universities;

 - reduce the time and effort required to secure an agreement; and